What is Agroecology

 Agroecology is “an integrated approach that simultaneously applies ecological and social concepts and principles to the design and management of food and agricultural systems” that “aims to optimize the interactions between plants, animals, humans and the environment while taking into account the social aspects that must be addressed for a sustainable and equitable food system”.

-In a report published in 2019, the High- Level Panel of Experts on Food Security and Nutrition (HLPE-FSN) of the Committee on World Food Security and Nutrition (CFS) elaborated the 13 Principles of Agroecology (see below).
+In a report published in 2019, the High- Level Panel of Experts on Food Security and Nutrition (HLPE-FSN) of the Committee on World Food Security and Nutrition (CFS) elaborated the 13 Principles of Agroecology.
+These 13 principles are aligned with the 10 Elements of Agroecology approved by the United Nations Food and Agriculture Organizations (FAO)’s Council in 2019, after a consultation process carried out between 2015 and 2017, and culminating with an International Symposium of Agroecology in 2018.

-Credits: Agroecology Europe
+Credits: Agroecology Coalition

 The Agroecology Principles and Elements apply to all forms of sustainable agriculture and food production systems, including crops, livestock and pastoral systems, agroforestry, fisheries and aquaculture.
 They also apply to food processing, commercialization and consumption.
 Applying these principles also contributes to improving gender equality, making agriculture more attractive for youth, creating dignified income and living conditions, and contributing to healthy diets.